-Pelosi urges GOP to ‘come to the table’ and continue talks on small business
+Pelosi urges GOP to ‘come to the table’ and continue talks on small-business funds

 On a conference call with House Democrats earlier Wednesday, Pelosi and Majority Leader Steny H. Hoyer (D-Md.) suggested a deal could be reached by Friday.

-Trump on Tuesday said banks have processed $70 billion in taxpayer-backed loans for 250,000 small businesses since last Friday.
-He did not say, though, how many of those loans have been approved or how many firms have received any of the money.
+Trump said on Tuesday that banks had processed $70 billion in taxpayer-backed loans for 250,000 small businesses since Friday.
+He did not say, though, how many of those loans had been approved or how many firms had received any of the money.

 And his data suggests the program has reached a small fraction of U.S. companies: There are 30 million small businesses in the United States that employ 60 million people.